 - The game should have at least three scenes, i.e. the home scene, the actual game scene, and the options scene.

-- The home scene should display at least the name of the game (could be an image loaded from CCSpirite ), the author name (could be implemented as a CCLabel), and two menu items (i.e. start a new game, options).
-The menu items can be implemented by using the CCMenu class along with CCMenuItemImage (if you prefer image based menu items) or CCMenuItemLabel (if you perfer text based menu items).
+- The home scene should display at least the name of the game (could be an image loaded from Sprite ), the author name (could be implemented as a Label), and two menu items (i.e. start a new game, options).
+The menu items can be implemented by using the Menu class along with MenuImage (if you prefer image based menu items) or MenuLabel (if you prefer text based menu items).

-- In the game scene, You may allow players to move the paddle by dragging the paddle left/right via direct finger touches.
-You may also implement two soft buttons or touch control regions to move the paddle left/right.
+- In the game scene, You may allow players to move the paddle by tapping with direct finger touches.
+You may implement two soft buttons or touch control regions to move the paddle left/right.
 You may get extra credit by enabling a second input channel and making it available in the option scene (e.g. allowing a player to move the paddle by tilting the smart phone).

-- In the options scene, you need to implement at least one on/off option for the player to toggle (e.g. an option to enable/disable sound effects in the game, or an option to switch to accelerometer based input).
+- In the options scene, you need to implement at least one on/off option for the player to toggle (e.g. an option to enable/disable sound effects in the game, or an option to change the default speed of the ball).

 - Your game needs to behave properly when running on devices with different resolutions (you only need to support the landscape mode though).

-Extra credit: Up to 5 extra points will be given in total if you implement additional features(e.g. a persistent leader-board screen for high scores (up to 2 points), enabling accelerometer based input (up to 2 points)), and streamlined/more engaging game playing experiences (up to 4 points).
+Extra credit: Up to 5 extra points will be given in total if you implement additional features(e.g. a persistent leader-board screen for high scores (up to 2 points), enabling accelerometer based input (up to 2 points)), playing with AI, and streamlined/more engaging game playing experiences (up to 4 points).

 - Please first follow the installation instructions to set up the cocos2d-x environment for Android.
+We will use Cocos2d-X 3.10 for this assignment.
 Please compile and run some of the sample applications before working on this assignment.

-- Please take a look at the source code of some sample games, e.g. Twitjump and Asteroids, then compile and run them in your Android emulator.
+- Please take a look at the source code of some sample games, e.g. Akaflow, then compile and run them in your Android emulator.
 Such activities will help you become familiar with many of the commonly used programming idioms of cocos2d-x.

 - Hint: You may find free sound effect files from here.